Betmiga (Mirabegron)

 Frequently Asked Questions

-Yes, you can take Betmiga with or without food.
-Swallow the tablet whole with a full glass of water.
+You can take Betmiga with or without food.

-If it’s 6 hours or less before your next dose, skip the missed dose.
-Otherwise, take it as soon as you remember and return to your normal schedule.
-Never take a double dose.
+If you miss a dose, skip it if it's less than 6 hours until your next dose.
+Otherwise, take it as soon as you remember, but do not double the dose.

 Important Disclaimer